Chitaoji/textpy/README.md

 res = textpy(module_path).findall(pattern, styler=False)
 print(res)
 # Output:
-# textpy_local/textpy/abc.py '            in a Jupyter notebook, by default True.'
+# textpy/abc.py:159: '            in a Jupyter notebook, this only takes effect when'
-# textpy_local/textpy/abc.py '        in a Jupyter notebook.'
+# textpy/abc.py:377: '        in a Jupyter notebook.'
 ```
 ## License
 This project falls under the BSD 2-Clause License.